Benny0323/self-website/content/authors/admin/_index.md

 # Contact
 # Interests to show in About widget
 interests:
+  - AIGC and multimodal large models in medical image analysis
-  - Lenovo Research, Nov 2024 to Feb 2025, Tian Jin
+  - Lenovo Research, Nov 2024 to Feb 2025, Tian Jin (Internship)

 # Education to show in About widget
 education: